nhafer88/Mental_Health_Predictor/README.md

 # Mental Health Predictor

 ## Selected Topic
-- Predicting mental health severity in United States based on variety of socioeconomic and enviornmental factors including, but not limited to:
+- Predicting prevalence of poor mental health in United States based on various socioeconomic and enviornmental factors including, but not limited to:
   - populaton density
   - annual income
   - water and land features